Barely making ends meet: the poorest cities in different states of the USA

 - Population: 8 133

 New Square is a Hasidic Jewish village located in Rockland County, about 25 miles (40 km) north of downtown Manhattan.
-According to the Census Bureau, a typical family in this town earns only $ 23 a year, the smallest of all similar sizes in New York State and less than half of the state’s average household income of $ 578.
+According to the Census Bureau, the typical household in this borough earns just $ 23 a year, the smallest of any similar size in New York State and less than half the state's median household income of $ 578.

-Despite low incomes, a typical New Square home costs $ 376 - far more than the average home price of $ 400.
+Despite low incomes, a typical New Square home costs $ 376 - far more than the state's median home price of $ 400.

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous

 stdClass Object ([term_id] => 80 [name] => USA [taxonomy] => post_tag [slug] => ssha)USA

 stdClass Object ([term_id] => 13514 [name] => city [taxonomy] => post_tag [slug] => gorod)city